 1 Tsp Baking Powder

-2. Add all the dry ingredients to a bowl and then stir, with a fork in the Olive Oil Egg and until the dough starts to come together, adding a splash of water as needed.
-Dough should be airy and slightly sticky.
+2. Add all the dry ingredients to a bowl and then stir, with a fork in the Olive Oil and Egg until the dough starts to come together, adding a splash of water as needed.
+Dough should be soft, wobbly and slightly sticky.
 Form into a ball and rest for 5 minutes.

-3. After the 5 minutes are up, the dough should be firmer now and not too sticky, though it will be crumbly, split into three and roll each portion in a ball, wetting hands as needed, and press gently onto the prepared tray.
+3. After the 5 minutes are up, the dough should be slightly firmer.
+Split into two and roll each portion in a ball and press gently onto the prepared tray.

-4. Bake for 17-20 minutes until scones are firm and a brown colour.
+4. Bake for 20 minutes until scones are firm and a brown colour.
 Transfer to a wire-rack and let cool.
-Best eaten on day of baking.